Gaza residents break into U.N. warehouse for supplies as Israeli barrage continues

 "In the coming week we were planning to increase dramatically the amount of assistance" headed for Gaza from Egypt, said Colonel Elad Goren of Cogat, the Israel Ministry of Defense agency that coordinates with the Palestinians.

-And after a communications blackout that lasted more than a full day, phone and internet services are being restored to the Gaza Strip.
+And after a communications blackout that lasted more than 30 hours, mobile and landline phone services and internet access are being restored, the Ministry of Telecommunications and Information Technology in Gaza said.

 A leading Palestinian communications company, the Paltel Group, says its phone and internet networks are gradually being restored.